 Click the Image to View Larger

-Channelkeeper is proud to participate alongside the Community Environmental Council (CEC) in Ablitt’s Fine Cleaner’s plastic film recycling initiative.
+Channelkeeper is proud to support the Ablitt’s Fine Cleaner’s plastic film recycling initiative.

 Film plastics are items like plastic shopping bags, bubble wrap, shipping “air pillows,” and the thin plastic bags used to contain bread, produce, and newspapers.
 Most recycling brokers no longer purchase film plastics, which means consumers typically don’t have any other choice but to throw them away.